-Characteristics of the town, where we are, what our climate is like, what are the population trends, what are the key influences on our future?
+Characteristics of the town, where it is, what the climate is like, what the population trends are, what influences are key to the future?

 The Town Planning Process

 Why a Town Plan?
 The Purpose it serves.
 The process that went into developing the plan.
 How it will come to life to define the town's future.